2023 NBA Draft Lottery Date, How It Works, Odds

-When is the 2023 NBA Draft Lottery? originally appeared on NBC Sports Chicago
+When is the 2023 NBA Draft Lottery? originally appeared on NBC Sports Philadelphia

 The postseason isn’t the only race NBA teams are trying to win these coming months.